 The data described below reflect exposure to NUCYNTA® in 3161 patients, including 449 exposed for 45 days.
 NUCYNTA® was studied primarily in placebo- and active-controlled studies (n = 2266, and n = 2944, respectively).
 The population was 18 to 85 years old (mean age 46 years), 68% were female, 75% white and 67% were postoperative.
 Most patients received NUCYNTA® doses of 50 mg, 75 mg, or 100 mg every 4 to 6 hours.

-by ≥ 1% of NUCYNTA®- Treated Patients In Seven Phase 2/3 Placebo- and/or
+of NUCYNTA®-Treated Patients In Seven Phase 2/3 Placebo- and/or

 Safety, Multiple-Dose Clinical Studies